Montes Claros Minas Gerais, Brazil Travel Guide

 Brazil has major mobile providers: Vivo, Claro, TIM, and Oi.
 All offer good coverage in Montes Claros and city areas.
 Airalo eSIMs are also an option for immediate connectivity.

-Wi-Fi is widely available and generally reliable in Montes Claros.
+Wi-Wi-fi is common and generally reliable in Montes Claros.
 Most hotels, restaurants, cafes, and shopping malls feature free Wi-Fi.

 The official language of Brazil is Brazilian Portuguese.
-English proficiency is limited outside of upscale hotels or specific tourist businesses.
+Ability to speak english is limited outside of upscale hotels or specific tourist businesses.

-Learning a few basic Portuguese phrases makes a significant difference in your interactions and is greatly appreciated by locals.
+Learning a few simple Portuguese phrases makes a significant difference in your interactions and is greatly appreciated by locals.

 Practice a few phrases before your trip.
-Even a small effort to speak Portuguese is greatly appreciated by locals and can lead to warmer interactions.
+Even a small effort to speak Portuguese is greatly appreciated by locals and may result in warmer interactions.
 Consider using language learning platforms like Rosetta Stone for preparation.

 Plan your activities around typical operating hours for businesses and services in Montes Claros.